forestwhite/corejava/README.md

 # CoreJava
 Useful classes using core Java that I am likely to use again.

-* Dice: Generates a random integer within a specific range
+* Dice: Generates random numbers in a specific range
-* Cal: Reproduction of the UNIX Cal command
+* Cal: Reproduction of the UNIX Cal command for the current month